blueorange589/4ft/readme.md

 Are you a react developer?
 4ft is happy to have a react friend.

 Features to implement are listed in ‘Projects’ tab.
-Feel free to grab yours and send me a message before starting.
+Feel free to grab yours and send me a message before starting. (blueorange589@gmail.com)

 ### Special special thanks

-Evan You and Vue team @yyx990803 @vuejs
+Evan You and Vue team

 Supabase

 Tailwind CSS

+Vercel